nchudnovets/merezhyvo-ut/README.md

     *   Yellow shield: you have enabled a per-site privacy/security exception for this site (for example cookies, trackers/ads, or certificate overrides).
     *   Red shield: the connection is not secure (HTTP only, invalid/expired/revoked certificate, etc.).
     *   Tapping the shield opens a popover with a short summary, certificate details, and links to manage site data or exceptions.
+    *   The same shield indicator is also available on the messenger panel, with the same color meanings and a quick security popup.

 *   **Configurable HTTPS mode (Strict / Preferred)**
     *   **Preferred**: Merezhyvo first tries to load a site via HTTPS; if that fails, it can fall back to HTTP.